-While lawyers hash out the logistics of a land transfer on Ducketts Lane in court, the elementary school scheduled to open there by 2013 is moving along in the planning process.
+While lawyers hash out on Ducketts Lane in court, the elementary school scheduled to open there by 2013 is moving along in the planning process.

 This week, engineers for the future school submitted the site development plan to the Department of Planning and Zoning.